monta-20/html-css-portfolio-practice/README.md

 This is a practice project for building a sample portfolio using only HTML and CSS.
 It includes basic sections such as a welcome page, project listings, and a contact form.

+## Live Demo

+You can visit the live version of the application here: [HTML & CSS Portfolio Practice](https://monta-20.github.io/html-css-portfolio-practice/)

 ## Features

 - Responsive layout